ammirato/target_driven_instance_detection/README.md

 - Make sure you have Pytorch (and torchvision)
 - Get the [AVD processing code](https://github.com/ammirato/active_vision_dataset_processing), and make sure it is included in your PYTHONPATH
 - Download the [AVD Data](http://www.cs.unc.edu/~ammirato/active_vision_dataset_website/get_data.html) into a path of your choosing, we will refer to is as `AVD_ROOT_DIR`.
+- Make sure to also get the [instance id map](https://drive.google.com/file/d/1UmhAr-l-CL3CeBq6U8V973jX5BPWkrlK/view?usp=sharing) and put it in the `AVD_ROOT_DIR`
 - Download the [target images](https://drive.google.com/file/d/1uV2I-SYWQvJb0PqzDdg8ESwRdQoVpSWr/view?usp=sharing) into a path of your choosing, we will refer to is as `TARGET_IMAGE_DIR`.

 1. Get the code